-IJATE releases 3 issues in a year (January, May, and September).
+Our journal management has decided to publish 4 issues per year starting from June 2018.
 The full articles are published on-line one month before the date of release.

 Before submitting your manuscript, carefully read focus and scope of IJATE to make sure that your work is a good fit for this journal.